bpocallaghan/generators/readme.md

 ```
 php artisan generate:event InvoiceWasPaid
 php artisan generate:listener NotifyUserAboutPayment --event=InvoiceWasPaid
+php artisan generate:event-listener
 ```
 This will generate the event and listener.
 Laravel's events provides a simple observer implementation, allowing you to subscribe and listen for various events that occur in your application

+`php artisan generate:event-listener `
+Will generate all the missing events and listeners defined in your EventServiceProvider.

 ### Configuration